zitadel/zitadel/CONTRIBUTING.md

 - **good first issue**: This label shows contibuters, that it is an easy entry point to start developing on ZITADEL.
 - **help wanted**: The author is seeking help on this topic, this may be from an internal ZITADEL team member or external contributors.

-### Priority

-Priority shows you the priority the ZITADEL team has given this issue.
-In general the more customers want a feature the higher the priority gets.

-- **priority: critical**: This is a security issue or something that has to be fixed urgently, because customers can't work anymore.
-- **priority: high**: These are the issues the ZITADEL Team is currently focusing on and will be implemented as soon as possible.
-- **priority: medium**: After all the high issues are done these will be next.
-- **priority: low**: This is low in priority and will probably not be implemented in the next time or just if someone has some time in between.

-### State

-The state should reflect the progress of the issue and what is going on right now.

-- **state: triage**: Each issue gets this state automatically on creating and it means the ZITADEL team should have a look at it, prioritize and sort into categories or ask for more information if needed.
-- **state: tbd**: If the issue has the state tbd (to be defined) it means the team does need more information either from the author or internal.
-- **state: backlog**: If an issue is in the backlog, it is not currently being worked on.
-These are recorded so that they can be processed in the future.
-Issues with this state do not have to be completely defined yet.
-- **state: ready**: An issue with the state ready is ready to implement.
-This means the developer can find all the relevant information and acceptance criteria in the issue.
-- **state: in progress**: Someone is working on this issue right now.
-- **state: waiting**: For some reason, this issue will have to wait.
-This can be a feedback that is being waited for, a dependent issue or anything else.
-- **state: duplicate**: The same issue already exists.
-This issue will probably be closed with a reference to the other issue.

 ### Category